A model for a large investor trading at market indifference prices. II: Continuous-time case: Introduction

-As usual in mathematical finance we describe a (self-financing) strategy by a predictable process $Q$ of the number of stocks.
-The role of a ``model'' is to define a predictable process $X(Q)$ representing the evolution of the cash balance for the strategy $Q$.
-Our approach parallels the classical construction of stochastic integrals with respect to semimartingales.
-The starting point is the specification of the market dynamics for simple strategies, where the trades occur only at a finite number of times.
-This is accomplished in an inductive manner, building on the results from the single-period case in~\cite{BankKram:11a}.
+In \cite{BankKram13a}, we studied the model in a static, one-step, setting.
+The current paper deals with the general continuous-time framework.
+Building on the single-period case in an inductive manner, we first define \emph{simple strategies}, where the trades occur only at a finite number of times; see Theorem~\ref{th1}.
 The main challenge is then to show that this construction allows for \emph{a consistent passage} to general predictable strategies.
-For instance, it is an issue to verify that the cash balance process $X(Q)$ is stable with respect to uniform perturbations of the strategy $Q$.
+For instance, it is an issue to verify that the cash balance process $X(Q)$ is stable with respect to uniform perturbations of the strategy $Q$ and, in particular, that the closability property~(\ref{eq2}) and its generalizations stated in Questions~\ref{quest1} and \ref{quest2} hold.

-These stability questions are addressed by deriving and analyzing a nonlinear stochastic differential equation for the market makers' indirect utility processes.
-A key role is played by the fact, that together with the strategy $Q$, these utilities form a ``sufficient statistics'' in our model.
-More precisely, given the strategy $Q$, at any point in time, the indirect utilities of market makers are in one-to-one correspondence with the cash balance position of the large trader and the weights of the Pareto optimal allocation of wealth among the market makers.
-The corresponding functional dependences are explicitly given as the gradients of the conjugate saddle functions associated with the description of the economy in terms of a representative market maker.
+These stability questions are addressed by deriving and analyzing a nonlinear stochastic differential equation for the market makers' expected utilities; see~(\ref{eq59}) in Theorem~\ref{th4}.
+A key role is played by the fact, that together with the strategy $Q$, these utilities form a ``sufficient statistics'' in the model, that is, they uniquely determine the Pareto optimal allocation of wealth among the market makers.
+The corresponding functional dependencies are explicitly given as gradients of the \emph{stochastic field of aggregate utilities} and its saddle conjugate; here we rely on our companion paper~\cite{BankKram13b}.